RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 The Core Testnet is now added to your MetaMask.

 #### Adding Network via Core Testnet Explorer
-If you using the Chrome MetaMask extension, you can use a quick shortcut to add Core Testnet to Metamask.
+If you using the Chrome MetaMask extension, you can use a quick shortcut to add Core Testnet to MetaMask.
 Visit [Core Testnet Explorer](https://scan.test.btcs.network/), scroll down to the bottom, and select the `Add Core Network` button.
 This will open a pop-up with all necessary network information loaded - you just need to confirm and approve.

 ![add-network-metamask](../../static/img/testnet-wallet-config/testnet-wallet-config-2.png)